TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-There is an error: `Object SID mismatch`.
+We get an error: `Object SID mismatch`.

-This error means that SID of the host doesn't match with the SID of our certificate.
+This error means that SID of the host doesn't match the SID in our certificate.

-We can retrieve the valid SID using `lookupsid.py`:
+We can retrieve the domain SID using `lookupsid.py`:

 <br />